Portugal PM faces battle over austerity budget

 “Parliament has the leeway to change any budget,” CDS lawmaker Joao Pinho de Almeida wrote on his Facebook page.
 “To deny that is to deny the fundamentals of parliamentarianism and the democratic system.”

-He was reacting to comments by Finance Minister Vitor Gaspar, who said the margin for maneuver on the budget was “non-existent” when he presented it on Monday.
+He was reacting to comments by Finance Minister Vitor Gaspar, who said the margin for manoeuvre on the budget was “non-existent” when he presented it on Monday.

 Another CDS lawmaker, Adolfo Mesquita Nunes, wrote on his Facebook page: “Don’t expect me to accept that this budget, as is, cannot be changed.
 And I will have the chance to tell the finance minister that directly.”